teobresums/teobresums/Benchmark/README.md

 ## Usage

- * Before starting to change the code, run th ebenchmark and store the results
+ * Before starting to change the code, run the benchmark and store the results
  * If you are done with your work, or if you are stuck, run it again
  * Compare the results